Which country is cheaper, Belgium or Austria?

 The best times to visit Austria depends on what you hope to do.
 If you're going to spend time in the mountainous areas, then the peak seasons are the summer hiking months and the winter months for winter sports.
 If you're planning to stay in the cities, then the country is really a year around destination.
 The Christmas holidays are a popular and fun time to visit.
 Peak time is still during the summer months, but the spring and fall can be a beautiful and affordable time to visit as well.

-In July, Vienna is generally a little warmer than Brussels.
-Temperatures in Vienna average around 23°C (73°F), and Brussels stays around 18°C (65°F).
+Vienna is a little warmer than Brussels in the summer.
+The daily temperature in Vienna averages around 23°C (73°F) in July, and Brussels fluctuates around 18°C (65°F).

-In Vienna, it's very sunny this time of the year.
+The sun comes out a lot this time of the year in Vienna.
 Vienna usually receives more sunshine than Brussels during summer.
 Vienna gets 255 hours of sunny skies, while Brussels receives 186 hours of full sun in the summer.

 In July, Vienna usually receives less rain than Brussels.
 Vienna gets 63 mm (2.5 in) of rain, while Brussels receives 75 mm (3 in) of rain each month for the summer.

-Vienna is around the same temperature as Brussels in the autumn.
-The temperature in Vienna is usually 12°C (54°F) in October, and Brussels stays around 12°C (54°F).
+In the autumn, Vienna is around the same temperature as Brussels.
+Typically, the autumn temperatures in Vienna in October average around 12°C (54°F), and Brussels averages at about 12°C (54°F).

 In the autumn, Vienna often gets more sunshine than Brussels.
 Vienna gets 140 hours of sunny skies this time of year, while Brussels receives 114 hours of full sun.